Even after they've done it for years. Because they likely fell into running their business but never introspected to build efficient processes for it.

 All this said, starting a startup will still be a better choice for many people who are simply more passionate about startups or products.

-But if you're not passtionate about startups, and are trying to conclude how to best leverage your marketable skills, put some serious thought into an agency instead.
-I tweet about agency life if you want to hear more: @shapiro.
+But if you're not passionate about startups, and are trying to conclude how to best leverage your marketable skills, put some serious thought into an agency instead.
+I tweet agency tactics if you want to hear more: @julian.

 Running an agency is better than freelancing because: